Caring for someone with a mental illness can be challenging and confusing. The illness can cause unfamiliar behaviours that aren’t easy to cope with.

 It is important to remember that you are not to blame for the illness, nor is the person you care for.
 It is not something to be ashamed of.

-We can help you link up with local services and supports that understand what you are going through and can help make your caring role easier.
+They can help you link up with local services and supports that understand what you are going through and can help make your caring role easier.

 Who do we help?